graduateshotline logo

 International students have several visa options to work in Australia temporarily after the completion of their course.
 The most popular ones are:

-• Temporary Graduate visa (subclass 485) - Can be extended for a stay of up to 6-7 years for recent graduates
+- Temporary Graduate visa (subclass 485) - Can be extended for a stay of up to 18 months (Hong Kong and British National Overseas passport holders may stay for 5 years).

 Some Things to Remember

-• The student should be familiar with the grading system beforehand, as certain grades have different connotations in Australia for instance, HD means high distinction, D stands for distinction, C for credit.
+- The student should be familiar with the grading system beforehand, as certain grades have different connotations in Australia for instance, HD means high distinction, D stands for distinction, and C for credit.